 Simple English definitions for legal terms

-Read a random definition: doctor-patient privilege
+Read a random definition: not satisfied

 The Perlman Doctrine is a legal principle that says if a court orders a third party to provide evidence in a case, that third party can immediately appeal the order.
 This is because the third party is not involved in the case and may not want to risk getting in trouble for not complying with the order.
 The Perlman Doctrine was established in a court case called Perlman v.
 United States in 1918.
 The court decided that the third party's ability to protect their rights would be harmed if they couldn't appeal the order right away.